gergobig/gergobig/README.md

 Hello,

 My name is Gergő Gábor Nagy (I use Gergő), Data Engineer.
 I’m 25 years old and I was born in Nyíregyháza, currently living in Budapest.
 I studied computer science, big data and business intelligence specialization at Obuda University where I worked as a student teacher and a visiting lecturer as well.
-Previously I worked at:
+I worked at:
 - Deutsche Telekom IT Solutions, where I got to experience the Azure and Palantir Foundry worlds.
 During T my tasks mainly contained ETL pipeline creation, analyzing, fixing data quality bugs, communicating with customers etc.
 - Barion Payment Inc., which is a hungarian fintech startup.
 Here I jumped into the on-prem data platform engineering with managing and parsing raw data to our S3 like open-source datalake.